 While I was home in California for the holidays, I learned my OB-GYN in Hong Kong had forgotten to make a reservation for me at my hospital of choice.
 I thought she had done this on day one, but all was revealed while I was in the U.S. and helpless to do much about it.
 Panic is an understatement.

-In the Year of the Golden Pig, there was no way you could go into labor and expect to be accepted into your hospital of choice as is the norm in many other countries around the world.
-No way.
+In the Year of the Golden Pig, you could not go into labor and expect to be accepted into your hospital of choice, as is the norm in many other countries around the world.

 You needed to book your hospital the second your pregnancy was confirmed by a doctor, which luckily could be nearly immediately after you felt pregnant (one month in my case).
 Even then, your first choice was not guaranteed because there were so many people giving birth.